Consensys/code_merklization_of_traces/README.md

 In this shell you can run `merklificator`.

 ## Run
 `merklificator` expects traces generated with the opcodeTracer that was merged into TurboGeth at commit [ed1819e](https://github.com/ledgerwatch/turbo-geth/commit/ed1819ec58c0e07e6276406f6c498d650cd3be15).

 Those traces are big (~300MB for a 1000 block file), so you will probably want to gzip them - that's how `merklificator` expects them.

+You can find some such trace files in the Releases section.

 Then, just run `python merklificator directory_with_traces`.